binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 You can learn more about countries [here](/docs/core-concepts/residence-list)
 :::

-To get countries list, please update the `open` event listener like so:
+To get the countries list, please update the `open` event listener like so:

 ```js title="index.js"
 const ping_interval = 12000; // it's in milliseconds, which equals to 120 seconds